IBM Cloud Docs

 5. Click Next.

-6. Review the variables that users can configure after they add the stack to a project from the private catalog.
-If you need to make any changes, you can define the stack variables.
+6. Review the variables that users can configure after they add deployable architecture to a project from the private catalog.
+If you need to make any changes, you can define the variables.

 7. Click Add.

-Your stack is now a draft in the private catalog that is not yet published, but available to anyone who has Editor access to your private catalog.
+Your deployable architecture is now a draft in the private catalog that is not yet published, but available to anyone who has Editor access to your private catalog.
+When a user adds your deployable architecture to a project from the private catalog, each architecture that you stacked together is included in the project.